bbauska/W3Cx-3of5/README.md

 Using the value attribute for setting a date, and using step=7 for example, will make acceptable only the day of the week that corresponds to the value's day (e.g.: only Mondays).
 Using step=2 will make acceptable only every other day, etc.

-Example: we want to celebrate birthday parties only on Saturdays, [check this on JSBin](https://jsbin.com/hudafo/1/edit?html,output)! (screenshot from Chrome).
+Example: we want to celebrate birthday parties only on Saturdays,
+<a href="https://jsbin.com/hudafo/1/edit?html,output">check this on JSBin</a>! (screenshot from Chrome).

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 233. using step to allow only saturdays (304) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image233.webp?raw=true"
   width="40%"
-  alt="Use of the step attribute, allow only Saturdays." />
+  title="Use of the step attribute, allow only Saturdays" alt="Use of the step attribute, allow only Saturdays." />
 </p>